Dmcdominic/15-466-f20-game1/README.md

-# (TODO: your game's title)
+# memcorrupt

-Author: (TODO: your name)
+Author: Dominic Calkosz

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: A new take on the classic memory game of matching pairs.
+Flipping a card has a chance to corrupt it and its neighbors, permanently.

 Screen Shot: